Columbia Middle School

 Newspaper Club publishes several papers a year and is open to students in 6-8th grade.
 Students investigate, create, and publish their own news stories.
 It meets every other week from September through June.

-Science Club 6, 7, 8 All Year After school
+Science Club with Mr. Jendrek 6, 7, 8 All Year After school

-Science Club meets two Thursdays a month from 3:15-4:00 and is available for any student in grades 6-8.
-In the science club students complete labs involving biology, earth science, and physics, chemistry, and engineering.
+Science Club meets every other Thursday from 3:00-4:00 and is available for any student in grades 6-8.
+In the science club students complete labs involving biology, earth science, and physics, and general science topics.
+Club members will also design and implement projects to help CMS go green.

-Spanish Club 6, 7, 8 All Year After school
+Spanish Club with Mrs. Hetherington 6, 7, 8 All Year After school

 The Spanish Club is open to All Students 6 - 8 grades.
 We currently meet every other Tuesday from 3 - 4 pm.
 We explore Spanish Cooking, Spanish Music, Spanish Theatrics, Spanish Arts & Crafts, and Spanish Games.

-Teen Women Interested in Science and Technology (TWIST) meets two Thursdays a month from 3:15-4:00 and is available for any female student in grades 6-8.
-TWIST provides opportunities to explore topics in science, math and technology in a fun setting.
+TWIST meets every other Thursday from 3:15-4:00 and offers 6-8th grade girls the opportunity to explore topics in science, math and technology in a fun setting.
 Students will work together to solve problems and come to better understand the world.

 Cheerleading 7, 8 Winter After school Daily